Chennai Weather Update: City To Experience Moderate To Heavy Showers; IMD Predicts Yellow Alert

 Chennai: Tamil Nadu's capital city woke up at 05: 42 AM and the sun is likely to set at 6: 35 PM.
+The city was experiencing above-average temperatures.
 Today, the minimum and maximum temperatures are likely to be around 28 degrees Celsius and 33 degrees Celsius, respectively.
 The humidity is expected to be around 77 per cent.
-The skies are expected to be cloudy, and it will remain the same throughout the day.
+The skies are expected to be cloudy and it will remain the same throughout the day.

 Rainfall is expected in the state